aries x vans: the skate collaboration we've been waiting for

 The story is inspired by the film Picnic at Hanging Rock.
 There are similarities between the film and Aries, the idea of quiet rebellion, the excitement of it, the energy.

 The film has always been on my mind and an inspiration.
 I felt it was appropriate to bring back some femininity in certain circles that maybe had got lost.
 I wanted it to be more about my aesthetic rather than the literal designs.
-I am a collector of vintage 18th and 19th century clothes.
+I am a collector of vintage early 20th century clothes.
 I used them in film to evoke a timelessness.
 It was also an homage to fashion going full circle, as I used those dresses in a shoot I styled in The Face in the 90s.
-My mom told me about why the girls in the film wore the shoes around their waists and it became poignant for me.
+My mum told me about why the girls in the film wore the shoes around their waists and it became poignant for me.
 They didn't want to ruin their shoes going walking and on their adventure.

 The film is also haunting, but at the same time it's an awakening.

 I think it can be seen as that, but it's not a negative feeling of foreboding.
 I very much like the idea of young girls and doing something by themselves and going on unexpected adventures.
-What has always interested me in design, photography and art is women that are non-overly sexualized and are empowered in other ways.
-I like the sense of the unknown — the film shows an awakening.
+What has always interested me in design, photography and art is women that are non-overly sexualised and are empowered in other ways.
+I like the sense of the unknown -- the film shows an awakening.

 Is this your design awakening of exploring more feminine aesthetic in skatewear?

 I've always had that side of me that liked feminine things, and sometimes it's hard to reconcile.
 And at different times in fashion you reconcile it in different ways.
-When I started, it was about feminizing menswear.
+When I started, it was about feminising menswear.
 For example, when I started there was no such thing as little T-shirts and I was cutting cool men's clothes into women's shapes.
 Now I like the idea of clothes not being cut for women and women just to wear what's being cut for men.
 But then there's an element of femininity that has been coming back in a certain way.
-When I started in skatewear, it all became about that "babe" look and I wasn't interested in that at all.
-Instead it felt like it was being hi-jacked and so I moved away from it.
+When I started in skatewear, it all became about that 'babe' look and I wasn't interested in that at all.
+Instead if felt like it was being hi-jacked and so I moved away from it.
 But now I see the girls I work with and I'm inspired by that.